Short URL for this page:

 Farragut protected his wooden ships by ordering sand bags and chains to be placed on the deck over the machinery as well as over the sides.
 According to his plan, the ships were to enter the Bay lashed in pairs with the smaller vessel to port in order that she might pull her larger consort if her machinery were injured.
 These were to be preceded by the four monitors in a course somewhat to the starboard nearer Fort Morgan.
 The order of the wooden vessels was to be Brooklyn and Octorora, Hartford and Metacomet, Richmond and Port Royal, Lackawanna and Seminole, Monongahela and p226 Kennebec, Ossipee and Itasca, and Oneida and Galena.
 The monitors were to proceed in this order: Tecumseh, Manhattan, Winnebago, and Chickasaw.

-On August 3, fifteen hundred troops under General Indicates a West Point graduate and gives his Class.Gordon Granger landed on Dauphin Island and advanced toward Fort Gaines which they completely invested the following day.
+On August 3, fifteen hundred troops under General Indicates a West Point graduate, Class of 1845: a link to his biographical entry in Cullum's Register.Gordon Granger landed on Dauphin Island and advanced toward Fort Gaines which they completely invested the following day.
 On August 5, about 5:40 A.M., Farragut's fleet got under way and steamed towards the main ship channel.
 At 6:47 the Tecumseh fired the first shot, and twenty minutes later Fort Morgan replied; and on this beautiful cloudless summer morning the long expected Battle of Mobile Bay had begun.

 For many weeks the Confederate squadron, consisting of the ram Tennessee and the gunboats Morgan, Gaines, and Selma, had been resting at anchor to the north of Fort Morgan.
 "We had been very uncomfortable for many weeks in our berths on board the Tennessee", wrote Fleet Surgeon Daniel B. Conrad, "in consequence of the prevailing heavy rains wetting the decks, and the terrible moist, hot atmosphere, simulating that oppressiveness which precedes a tornado.
 It was, therefore, impossible to sleep inside; besides, from the want of properly-cooked food, and the continuous wetting of the decks at night, the officers and the men were rendered desperate.
 We knew that the impending action would soon be determined one way or the other, and every one looked forward to it with a positive feeling of relief.
 I had been sleeping on the deck of the Admiral's cabin for two or three nights, when at daybreak on the 5th of August, the old quartermaster came down the ladder, rousing us up with his gruff voice, saying: 'Admiral, the officer of the deck bids me report p227 that the enemy's fleet is under way'.
 Jumping up, still half asleep, we came on deck, and sure enough, there was the enemy heading for the 'passage' past the fort.
 The grand old admiral, of sixty years, with his countenance rigid and stern, showing a determination for battle in every line, then gave his only order: 'Get under way, Captain Johnston; head for the leading vessel of the enemy, and fight with each one as they pass'."8 This is in accord with Buchanan's official report, as follows: "When they were discovered standing into the Channel, signal was made to the Mobile squadron, under my command, consisting of the wooden gunboats Morgan and Gaines, each carrying six guns, and Selma, four, to 'follow my motions' in the ram Tennessee, of six guns, in all twenty‑two guns and 470 men.9 All were soon under way and stood toward the enemy in line abreast".10 When the Tennessee arrived at the middle of the channel just "outside"11 the line of torpedoes, she immediately opened fire on the advancing fleet with great effectiveness as she was in a position to rake the Federal vessels fore and aft.